berylyvos/gorrent/README.md

 # gorrent

-### Features
+## Features
-- Only single file torrent is supported
+- ~~Only single file torrent is supported~~
 - Do not support upload
 - Do not support DHT

-### How it Works
+## How it Works
 1. Find peers
    1. parse a .torrent file
-   2. retrieve peers from the tracker via HTTP GET
+   2. retrieve peers from the tracker
 2. Download from peers
    1. start a TCP connection
    2. complete BitTorrent peer protocol handshake
    3. send & receive messages
-      + interpreting different types of messages to download blocks from the right peers
+      + interpreting different types of messages
-   4. put it all together
       + manage concurrency & state
       + pipelining requests
+   4. put it all together

-### References
+## References
 + https://blog.jse.li/posts/torrent
 + https://github.com/archeryue/go-torrent
 + https://www.bittorrent.org/beps/bep_0003.html